MicrosoftDocs/windows-itpro-docs/windows/security/information-protection/bitlocker/bitlocker-basic-deployment.md

 ## Using BitLocker to encrypt volumes

-BitLocker provides full volume encryption (FVE) for operating system volumes, as well as fixed and removable data drives.
+BitLocker provides full volume encryption (FVE) for operating system volumes, and for fixed and removable data drives.
 To support fully encrypted operating system drives, BitLocker uses an unencrypted system partition for the files required to boot, decrypt, and load the operating system.
 This volume is automatically created during a new installation of both client and server operating systems.

-In the event that the drive was prepared as a single contiguous space, BitLocker requires a new volume to hold the boot files.
+If the drive was prepared as a single contiguous space, BitLocker requires a new volume to hold the boot files.
 BdeHdCfg.exe can create these volumes.

 > [!NOTE]
 > For more info about using this tool, see [Bdehdcfg](/windows-server/administration/windows-commands/bdehdcfg) in the Command-Line Reference.